motleykl/Scripts_Week3/README.md

 You can print the value of a variable by using `echo` and prefacing the name of the variable with `$`

 `echo $myVariable`

+typing=dif types variables (string, integer, etc)

+scope is where variable is

 ## Math in Bash